terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 Could be seen, that in order to calculate the `hash` I need to know: `password`, `nonce` and `cnonce`, but from these three we know only last two.
 Looking at the `function i()` I assume that this function creates a valid, not vulnerable `SHA256` hash.

-As the result of this assumation, I have remembered about `Websocket protocol` I had noticed, and quickly searched for `WebSocket` word in the source code.
+As the result of this assumption, I have remembered about `WebSocket protocol` I had noticed and quickly searched for `WebSocket` word in the source code.

 ### Websocket